ethantkoenig/lotsoffiles2/bible/other/stumblingblock.md

 ## Translation Suggestions: ##

 * If a language has a term for an object that triggers a trap, that word could be used to translate this term.
-* This term could also be translated as, "stone that causes stumbling" or "something that causes someone to not believe" or "obstacle that causes doubt" or "obstacle to faith" or "something that causes someone to sin."
+* This term could also be translated as "stone that causes stumbling" or "something that causes someone to not believe" or "obstacle that causes doubt" or "obstacle to faith" or "something that causes someone to sin."

 (See also: [stumble](../other/stumble.md), [sin](../kt/sin.md))